Are Clif Bars healthy or just clever marketing?

 2. Check the Protein Source

 The bioavailability of the protein matters.
 Whey isolate, egg white, and pea protein isolate are generally well-absorbed.
-Avoid bars where the primary protein source is “collagen” alone if you are looking for a complete meal replacement, as collagen lacks tryptophan (an essential amino acid) and is not a complete protein for muscle repair, though it has other benefits.[4]
+Avoid bars where the primary protein source is “collagen” alone if you are looking for a complete meal replacement, as collagen lacks tryptophan (an essential amino acid) and is not a complete protein for muscle repair.
+A 2017 review in Frontiers in Nutrition summarizes current concepts around adult protein needs and supplement use, which is useful context when deciding whether a bar is filling enough to replace food or just a convenience add-on.[4]

 3. Audit the Fiber and Sweeteners

 If you have a sensitive stomach, scan for “maltitol,” “sorbitol,” or “inulin.”
-If these appear in the top three ingredients, proceed with caution.
-The top ranked protein bars for digestion often use small amounts of real sugar (honey, maple, dates) or monk fruit, rather than heavy doses of sugar alcohols.
+If these appear in the top three ingredients, proceed with caution and consider testing with half a bar first.
+The top ranked protein bars for digestion often use smaller amounts of real sugar (honey, maple, dates) or monk fruit, rather than large doses of sugar alcohols.
+Your best bar is the one you tolerate consistently and that fits your daily calorie and protein targets.

 Myth vs Fact